-Angana P. Chatterji is Co-chair, Political Conflict, Gender and People’s Rights Project and Visiting Research Anthropologist at the Center for Race and Gender at University of California, Berkeley (and Founding Co-chair of the precursor, Armed Conflict Resolution and People’s Rights Project at the Center for Social Sector Leadership, Haas School of Business, 2012-2015).
+Angana P. Chatterji is Co-chair, Political Conflict, Gender and People’s Rights Initiative, and Visiting Research Anthropologist at the Center for Race and Gender at University of California, Berkeley (and Founding Co-chair of the precursor, Armed Conflict Resolution and People’s Rights Initiative at the Center for Social Sector Leadership, Haas School of Business, 2012-2015).
 A cultural anthropologist, she focuses her scholarly work on issues of political conflict; gender, power and violence; majoritarian nationalism, minoritization and racialization; religion in the public sphere, religious freedom; and reparatory justice and cultural survival.
 Chatterji’s scholarship bears witness to postcolonial, decolonial conditions of grief, dispossession, and agency.

 In Kashmir, Chatterji co-founded (2008), and was co-convener of (2008-2012), the People’s Tribunal on Human Rights and Justice.
 She was a Member of the Drafting Committee on Minimum Standards, Second World Congress on Psychosocial Restitution in 2010.
 In 2005, Chatterji founded the People’s Tribunal on Religious Freedom and Human Rights in Odisha.
 In 2004, Chatterji served on a two-person independent commission on displacement and rehabilitation in the Narmada Valley.
 In 1984, Chatterji worked in the post-violence camps for Sikh victims-survivors in Delhi.
 In 2017, she was appointed a Research Fellow at the WSD Handa Center for Human Rights and International Justice at Stanford University.